SkidMarc25/yumepokeredX/README.md

 - Faster dialogue to buy coins at the Game Corner.

 There are also many other smaller tweaks to the original game, and still more to come!

+Link cable functionalities have not been tested yet – try it at your own risk!

 ## Screenshots